indeedeng/proctor/README.md

     A comma-separated list of test names.

+    Use this parameter to return only the tests that your web application is interested in and can supply the relevant context variables for rules.

+    If this parameter is not present, no filter is applied, and the API attempts to return **all tests in the test matrix**.
+If your test matrix is large and contains tests and rules from many different projects, this may be a bad idea.
+If a rule fails to execute because a context variable was missing, the API will log an error message to the logfile/console, skip the test, and continue.

+    If this parameter is empty, zero tests are returned, so _groups_ will be empty.
+The audit information is still accurate.

 * prforceGroups _(optional)_

     Force certain test group assignments in this API request.
 This lets privileged users (developers) test their groups.